Sultan-ul-Uloom Education Society

 The Sultan-ul-Uloom Education Society is a non-profit organisation based in Hyderabad, India, which aimed at providing quality education to minority students.
 It runs several educational institutions in the city.

 History

-The society was established in 1980.
+Sultan-ul-Uloom Education Society was established in 1980 under the aegis of Sultan-ul-Uloom Education Society whose chief patron is Prince Muffakham Bahadur.
+It is a Co-education institution affiliated with the Central Board of Secondary Education (CBSE).
+Housed in a huge campus at Banjara Hills, it aims at imparting holistic education to children from Nursery to Class X.

 Campus

 The 22-acre SUES campus is located in Banjara Hills.